WHAT LEVEL DO I SIGN MY SKATER UP FOR?

 If you are a brand new, beginner level skater the levels are

-Kid / Parent Class (ages 2-3) Parent must be in skates too
+Kid / Parent Class (age 3) Parent must be in skates too.
+For recreational skater, figure skater or hockey player.

 If you are any other level (higher levels), you will meet your instructor ON THE ICE RINK in the assigned lane.
-Lane numbers are on the glass barriers up high on the rink side glass.
+Lane numbers are on the plexi-glass of the rink side glass wall.

 Impt: After the first day of classes ALL skaters and all levels will meet their instructor ON the ICE in assigned Lane.